davidtchiu/davidtchiu.github.io/teaching/cs161/hwk6.cc/index.md

   - **Step 3:** Finally, you'll need to add up all the values in order to obtain: 6 + 9 + 5 + 9 + 4 + 5 + 0 + 4 + 4 + 8 + 4 + 1 + 9 + 4 + 6 == 78.
 Next, add in the `checksum` to obtain 78 + 2 == 80, and calculate 80 % 10.
 Because this result is zero, this credit card number validates!

-- To test, go back and run the `static void main(String[] args)` method of the `Main` class.
+- To test, go back and run the `public static void main(String[] args)` method of the `Main` class.
 You may not want to use your own credit card numbers to test, which is understandable, but <a href="https://www.dcode.fr/luhn-algorithm">this link</a> lets you generate valid credit card numbers!

 #### Grading